 Detox can last for up to a week.
 During this time, your body can rest, adjust, and regain strength.
 If you stick to it, you can be sure that gradually your detox symptoms will diminish.
 Soon, you will start to feel strong enough to take the next steps on your journey to rehab and recovery.

-Attempting go through the detox process alone can be dangerous.
-If you have been addicted to alcohol for years and are accustom of drinking heavily, you may experience serious symptoms that could be potentially life-threatening.
+Now that you know the answer to “how long does alcohol detox last?” it’s time to get help.
+Attempting to go through the detox process alone can be dangerous.
+If you have been addicted to alcohol for years and are accustomed to drinking heavily, you may experience serious symptoms that could be potentially life-threatening.
 If you or someone you love is experiencing withdrawal symptoms or attempting to self-detox, it is time to get help.

 The best way to address alcohol abuse and the detox process is to work with professionals and seek professional treatment.
 Sobriety from alcohol can be a challenging journey.
 But it is a journey that you can complete successfully if you are supported by the right resources, education, and people who are committed to your success.